 - The feasibility of the product to satisfy the customers’ needs.
 The product or service needs to uniquely satisfy a need.
 First, it needs to actually satisfy a need.
 And second, it should be a solution that solves a problem in a way that stands out.

-Why Product-Market Fit Is Important
+Why Is Product-Market Fit Important?

-Product-market fit is important because until you determine you have product-market fit, you don’t know whether your solution is actually solving a real problem and you have a market big enough to sustain it.
+Until you determine you have product-market fit, you don’t know whether your solution is actually solving a real problem and you have a market big enough to sustain it.
 Prior to achieving product-market fit, you are really just hypothesizing and experimenting.

 One of the biggest problems startups face is not finding a market for their product or service.
 Often entrepreneurs believe they will find a market for their product or service but never actually achieve product-market fit.